 -With the tertiary change noted previously, some proteins become immunogenic, eliciting a proliferation of T lymphocytes that generate immunoglobulins to bind the new antigen; collagen tissues are particularly sensitive to this.

--Alkyl Hg species, such as CH3Hg(+), are lipophilic and avidly bind to lipid-rich tissues such as neurons.
+-Alkyl Hg species, such as CH3Hg(+), are lipophilic and avidly bind to lipid-rich tissues, such as neurons.
 Myelin is particularly susceptible to disruption by this mechanism.

 Members of the public will occasionally become concerned about exposure to mercury from dental amalgams.
 Restorative dentistry has used a mercury-silver amalgam for approximately 90 years as a filling material.
 A small amount of mercury (2-20 mcg/day) is released from a dental amalgam when it was mechanically manipulated, such as by chewing.
 The habit of gum chewing can cause release of mercury from dental amalgams greatly above normal.
-The normal bacterial flora present in the mouth converts a fraction of this to Hg(2+) and CH3Hg(+), which was shown to be incorporated into body tissues.
+The normal bacterial microbiota present in the mouth converts a fraction of this to Hg(2+) and CH3Hg(+), which was shown to be incorporated into body tissues.
 The World Health Organization safety standard for daily exposure to mercury is 45 mcg/day.
 Thus, if one had no other source of exposure, the amount of mercury released from dental amalgams is not significant.(1) Many foods contain mercury.
 For example, commercial fish considered safe for consumption contain less than 0.3 mcg/g of mercury, but some game fish contain more than 2.0 mcg/g and, if consumed on a regular basis, contribute to significant body burdens.

 Therapy is usually monitored by following urine output; therapy may be terminated after urine excretion is below 50 mcg/day.

 Reference values apply to all ages.